Link Search Menu Expand Document

 QueryMultipleExtractor

-This class is a result object of the ExecuteQueryMultiple operation.
-It offers you a much more controllability on how to extract the results from the DbDataReader.
+The result object of the ExecuteQueryMultiple operation.
+It provides fine-grained control over how results are extracted from the underlying DbDataReader.

 Methods